mikeeq/mbp-fedora-kernel/README.md

 ## How to update mbp-fedora-kernel

-Starting from Fedora 37 `mbp-fedora` release - `mbp-fedora-kernel` should be automatically updated using builtin package manager - DNF, so simply run `dnf update`, and it should automatically fetch all required updates.
+Starting from Fedora 37 `mbp-fedora` release - `mbp-fedora-kernel` should be automatically updated using builtin package manager - DNF, so simply run `dnf update --refresh`, and it should automatically fetch all required updates.

 If the DNF fail, or you're updating your older `mbp-fedora`, you can still use previously used method with `update_kernel_mbp` described below.